Y3454R/Y3454R/README.md

 ### Hi there 👋

 - 👋 I’m Samin Yeasar Abir
+- 💼 Junior Software Engineer @ CodeMarshal
 - 🎓 CS Graduate from KUET
 - 👀 I’m interested in software engineering
-- 🔭 I’m currently busy with job interview preparation
+- 🔭 I’m currently busy with several projects
-- 🌱 I’m currently practicing data structure and algorithm
+- 🌱 I’m currently learning React Native
 - 📫 How to reach me: https://www.linkedin.com/in/samin-yeasar-abir/
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I got our CSE 3200 project idea from the movie "Sicario: Day of the Soldado"